semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 Semantic analysis refers to Semgrep's ability to understand how data is used within your code.
 This differentiates Semgrep from regex-based detectors that simply define a pattern to match to a piece of code.

-Semgrep uses several mechanisms to perform semantic analysis.
-In particular, Semgrep uses **data-flow analysis**, which means that it is able to track data, such as variables, and the flow of that data across files and functions in your codebase.
-Semgrep is able to detect if a variable is renamed, unsanitized or sanitized, reassigned, or used in a function in such a way that a secret is exposed.
+Semgrep Secrets uses several mechanisms to perform semantic analysis.
+In particular, it uses **data-flow analysis**, which means that it is able to track data, such as variables, and the flow of that data across files and functions in your codebase.
+Semgrep Secrets is able to detect if a variable is renamed, unsanitized or sanitized, reassigned, or used in a function in such a way that a secret is exposed.

 See the following Semgrep rule and JavaScript test code for an example.